niiknow/lambda-template/README.md

 4. Make sure to not commit your `env.yml`.

 # Future Enhancement / TODO
+- [ ] Optimize template and data loading in a single load.
 - [ ] Demonstrate CMS front-end with openresty.

 # NOTE / WARNINGS